Darren Maddy: International career

 Maddy played three Test matches and eight ODIs for England between 1998 and 2000.
 He made his international debut in an ODI against South Africa at The Oval in May 1998 and his Test debut on the same ground against New Zealand in August 1999.
 His Test and ODI career was described as "brief and not especially successful" and although he scored a half-century in his final ODI against Zimbabwe in early 2000, Wisden was of the opinion that he had "failed to make the impact hoped".

 After not being considered for international duty for seven years, Maddy was selected for England's squad for the 2007 ICC World Twenty20, the country's selectors opting to select a team of T20 specialists.
 He played four matches during the tournament, scoring a half-century and taking three wickets, his only international wickets.

 Coaching career

 In May 2022, Maddy was named as the coach of the Croatia national cricket team, ahead of their ICC Men's T20 World Cup Europe Qualifier matches in Finland in July 2022.

-In 2013 Maddy took up a coaching role at Solihull School as Master in charge of Cricket.
+From 2013 to 2026 Maddy held a coaching role at Solihull School as Master in charge of Cricket.